6andrey/learn-salesforce/learning/certifications/salesforce-integration-architect/salesforce-integration-architect-notes.md

 # Architect Journey: Integration Architecture

+### Recommendations from the learner
+- Pay attention to the business case examples that can be found on the trailmix's trailhead modules as well as Salesforce help articles.
+These notes don't include examples.
+- Learn the differences between various APIs.
+- Learn when syncronous vs. asyncronous integration needed.
+- Pay attention to what integration tools needed for work with gateways, firewalls, etc.

 ## Evaluate Current System Landscape
 - Exam Weight: 8%
 ### [Measure Performance for Your Salesforce Org](https://help.salesforce.com/s/articleView?id=sf.technical_requirements_measuring_ept.htm&type=5)